scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-Shimmering chains bind a creature in range.
+Shimmering chains bind a creature in range that you can see.
 Make a spellcasting roll against the creatures Dexterity, adding 2 bad die to the roll if the creature is Large or bigger.
 On success the creature is restrained for the duration.
 A restrained creature can spend 5 AP to try and break the chains, making a Strength save against your spellcasting.
 On success they are no longer restrained.

 You can target an additional creature for every level above 2nd.